-Decentralized, renewable energy solutions, coupled with energy efficiency measures, have great potential to expand health facility access to cost-effective, reliable electricity in many lowincome settings where the grid is unreliable or nonexistent.
+Decentralized, renewable energy solutions, coupled with energy efficiency measures, have great potential to expand health facility access to cost-effective, reliable electricity in many low-income settings where the grid is unreliable or non-existent.
 As illustrated in the figures below, today there are more efficient options for each appliance required at the level of Primary healthcare- be it basic energy, cold chain and refrigeration or maternal and newborn care.

-The differences in appliance efficiency significantly change the sizing of the decentralized solar energy system- both PV panel and battery capacitieswhich in turn change the cost of powering the system and the future cost of maintenance.
+The differences in appliance efficiency significantly change the sizing of the decentralized solar energy system- both PV panel and battery capacities-which in turn change the cost of powering the system and the future cost of maintenance.
 Case study 3 on Meghalaya sub centers illustrates how the cost of powering a center with all existing loads compares to one where efficient appliances are powered to provide the same set of services.
 The cost of powering a center with inefficient appliances is 3 times more than the cost of powering one with efficient appliances.
-Including the cost of appliance center is 35% more expensive than the one with efficient appliances.
-Comparison of wattage of efficient and inefficient appliances; Implications on energy system sizing and design.in Primary Healthcare Centers and Sub-Centers in India
+Including the cost of appliances would still mean the inefficient appliance center is 35% more expensive than the one with efficient appliances.

+Comparison of wattage of efficient and inefficient appliances; Implications on energy system sizing and design in Primary Healthcare Centers and Sub-Centers in India